Adapting the brood frame

 Transferring the royal larvae

-At 10 am the Jenter cells containing the royal larvae, which were hardy visible, were removed and fitted to the plastic plugs on the cell bar frame.
+At 10 am the Jenter cells containing the royal larvae were removed and fitted to the plastic plugs on the cell bar frame.
 This was then immediately replaced in the Harden box and left for 10 days.
 A check was made after 5 days to ascertain if indeed any queen cells had been formed.
 A check was also made on the open brood frame just in case queen cells had been started here.
 The lower photo shows that only 5 queens cells were formed on the bottom cell bar.

 Making up the nucs